maddogdavis/holey/src/step/README.md

 * step 2110 try using f as fill for r
 * step 2120 flush out s using "noisy" hole
 * step 2130 try g as result producer for s
+* step 2140 flush out parameter to g using "noisy" hole